jupyterhub/mybinder.org-deploy/docs/source/components/cloud.md

 ### Cluster

-In production, the cluster is called `prod-a`.
+In production, the cluster is called `prod`.
 In staging, it is called `staging`.

 ### Node Pools